Javad-Forough/DynaNoise-Artifact/README.md

 This repository contains the artifact for the paper titled:

-**DynaNoise: Mitigating Membership Inference Attacks by Dynamic Probabilistic Noise Injection**
+**DynaNoise: Dynamic Probabilistic Noise Injection for Defending Against Membership Inference Attacks**

 ## Setup